+- ♦ The well is in the direction.

-- The bus-stop is in the \\\\\ direction.
+- The bus-stop is in the direction.

+- The school is in the direction.

-The well is in the \\\\\
+- The mango tree is in the direction.

-- The school is in the \\\\\ direction. - ♦ The mango tree is in the \\\\\ direction. - ♦ Like Kasturi, you too stand in front of your house.
+- ◆ Like Kasturi, you too stand in front of your house.
 Write what are there in different directions to your house.